ggerganov/whisper.cpp/README.md

 - ARM_NEON and AVX intrinsics support
 - Mixed F16 / F32 support
 - Low memory usage (Flash Attention + Flash Forward)
+- Zero memory allocations at runtime

 ## Usage

 To build the main program, run `make`.
-You can then transribe a `.wav` file like this:
+You can then transcribe a `.wav` file like this:

 ```bash
 $ ./main -f input.wav